bopomofotori/pull-and-push/README.md

 # pull-and-push

-This is a repo that is a collaboration.
+This is a repo that is a collaboration!